 - Distilled white vinegar (optional).

-With a dry cloth, wipe the screen side to side to remove dust.
+Gently wipe the dry screen to remove surface dust.

 Cleaning the Seats